Human creativity takes a giant leap in defining new AI use cases for medicine, finance, agriculture, IT, transportation and more.

 Medical and Fitness Wearables

 Medical IoT has created a paradigm shift by providing self-health monitoring and preventive medicine for remote use.
 Long gone are the days when a patient had to be physically present in the hospital for 24/7 observation under the watchful eye of medical professionals.
-Now, the data is collected by external sensors or ingested devices that monitor a patient’s condition and ML algorithms that provide the diagnosis with near instantaneous turnaround time.
+Now, the data is collected by external sensors or ingested devices that monitor a patient’s condition and ML algorithms that provide the diagnosis with near-instantaneous turnaround time.

 In case of emergency, the AI-enabled wearable device can immediately share information with the patient including recommendations of immediate actions and contacts for help.

-In addition to these examples, there are many other applications of artificial intelligence that are being applied across many industries and applications, including robotics, recognition systems (for language, speech and vision), recommendation systems, fraud detection and software analytics and IT service automation.
+In addition to these examples, there are many other applications of artificial intelligence that are being applied across many industries and applications, including robotics, recognition systems (for language, speech, and vision), recommendation systems, fraud detection, and software analytics and IT service automation.

-The advent of AI has the potential to simplify and enrich our daily lives by transforming everyday devices into complex, adaptive and intelligent systems yielding immediate benefits like rapid response, enhanced reliability and increased privacy protection.
-Any misconceptions about the threats posed by these adaptive machines to humans are not only being positively addressed, but in-fact culminating into a symbiotic relationship as well.
+The advent of AI has the potential to simplify and enrich our daily lives by transforming everyday devices into complex, adaptive and intelligent systems yielding immediate benefits like a rapid response, enhanced reliability and increased privacy protection.
+Any misconceptions about the threats posed by these adaptive machines to humans are not only being positively addressed but in-fact culminating into a symbiotic relationship as well.

 Accelerating investment in the field of AI is a clear indicator of the forward-looking approach and faith in the potential of machine learning, which harnesses many engineering disciplines.
 Hence, “machine-learning powered AI” can be categorized as an evolving technology disruptor, and perhaps even signal the dawn of non-human intelligent beings in the making.